Secret witness

 A secret witness (or anonymous witness) is a witness which is granted anonymity in a trial by the juridical authority.
-The identity of the witness is not disclosed to the defendant and the general public except the secret witness agrees to it.
+The identity of the witness is not disclosed to the defendant and the general public except if the secret witness agrees to it.
 It is a juridical procedure currently often used in Turkish law.
 Prominent examples are the case against Andrew Brunson and the Ergenekon trials.
 In several trials against politicians of the Peoples' Democratic Party (HDP) secret witnesses are also used.
 Following the attempted coup d'état in 2016, secret witnesses were used in many trials.

+Poland

+An incognito witness (świadek incognito), also an anonymous witness (świadek anonimowy), is a witness who has been questioned in the course of criminal proceedings and whose circumstances allowing disclosure of his or her identity are not known to other participants in the proceedings, other than the prosecutor and the court, due to a well-founded fear of danger to the life, health, freedom or property of the witness or a person close to him or her.

+Proceedings on the complaint are held without the participation of the parties and are classified as 'secret' or 'top secret'.

 Turkey

 Evidence provided by the secret witness dubbed Garson was used in trials against 4000 Turkish police officers accused of being members of the Gülen movement.
 In the Kobani trial, the former Mayor of Diyarbakır Gültan Kişanak is accused by secret witnesses of organizing the Kobanî protests supporting the Kurds during the Siege of Kobanî by the Islamic State (IS).

 Eren Erdem of the Republican People's Party (CHP) was prosecuted for revealing the identity of a secret witness but found not guilty of the crime and his release was ordered in January 2019.
 However, the prosecution issued a new arrest warrant the day after the verdict alleging a flight risk and Erdem was sentenced to over 4 years imprisonment due to a testimony of a secret witness on 1 March 2019.